 Flying safari to Hwange, Mana Pools (open May-Nov) and magnificent Victoria Falls.
 Stay in permanent tented camps.
 True adventure activities include game drives, game viewing by boat (canoeing is seasonal), and morning walks.

 This itinerary offers the ultimate family safari as you travel to three diverse areas including Victoria Falls with the Upper Zambezi, Hwange and the cultural site of Matobo Hills.
 Opportunity to participate in a day or two of voluntourism projects.

-This AWARD WINNING safari was selected in National Geographic Traveler Magazine's "50 Tours of a Lifetime" and operates as an exclusive group with up to 6 persons per departure.
-We personally know your guides Nic Polenakis, Dave Carsons and Nick Murray who are leading the trips.
-We have combined the active game viewing ventures of walking, canoeing, walking and game drives.
+This AWARD WINNING photographic safari was selected in National Geographic Traveler Magazine's "50 Tours of a Lifetime".
+Photographic guides Nic Polenakis, Dave Carsons and Nick Murray lead you on the game drives, and half day canoeing and walking activities.
 Departures: Jun 07, Jul 12, Aug 02, Aug 15, Aug 28, Sep 20

 Travel to three areas of Zimbabwe focusing on two World Heritage sites, Mana Pools and Matobo Hills.
 You are staying in smaller accommodations that we feel will offer some of our most intimate guiding experiences as they are all owner-run.

 The unique trip combines magnificent ecological surroundings coupled with the nature of the local communities around Matobo and Hwange.
 A VolunTourism trip implies that there is a tourism element combined with local communities, conservation projects and a traditional safari.